lshtm-genomics/omics-course/docs/other-omics/transcriptomics.md

 As we have just seen, differential expression analysis results is a list of genes which show differences between two conditions.
 It can be daunting trying to determine what the results mean.
 On one hand you may find that due to there being no real differences or there being too much noise in your experiment, you have no significant differences.
 On the other hand, you may find thousands of genes are differentially expressed.
 What can you say about that?

 Other than looking for genes you expect to be different or unchanged, one of the first things to do is look at Gene Ontology (GO) term enrichment.
-There are many different algorithms for this, but you should annotate your genes with functional terms from GO using for instance Bast2GO (Conesa et al., 2005) and then use perhaps TopGO (Alexa et al., 2006) to determine whehter any particular sorts of genes occur more than expected in your differentially expressed genes.
+There are many different algorithms for this, but you should annotate your genes with functional terms from GO using for instance Blast2GO (Conesa et al., 2005) and then use perhaps TopGO (Alexa et al., 2006) to determine whether any particular sorts of genes occur more than expected in your differentially expressed genes.

 ## References